ga-wdi-remote/CONTRIBUTING-STYLEGUIDE/README.md

 [html, css, js]
 ```

-## Branch naming conventions
+## Branches

-Every repo should have the starter code, lesson, readme, instructions, examples, on the `master` branch.
+Every repo should have the starter code, lesson, README, instructions, examples, on the `master` branch.

 The solution code in a solutions branch.